 Whilst the content of the below article is still valid, the reasons behind Google’s stance has become clearer.

-Earlier this year, Google decided to penalize the ranking of websites which had received large numbers of valid copyright infringement notices.
+Earlier this year, Google decided to penalize the ranking of websites that had received large numbers of valid copyright infringement notices.
 This was aimed at penalizing music and software piracy websites.
 At the same time several large social media websites, including Twitter, realized that their site would suffer in terms of Google ranking due to the sheer number of copyright claims made against it.
-When a site loses ranking, it loses money – due less advertising views and clicks.
+When a site loses ranking, it loses money – due to less advertising views and clicks.
 Within a month of Google’s new stance on piracy, Google also decided that all DMCA claims made against Twitter would be ignored and the claimant would be instructed to take the matter up with Twitter and use their DMCA form.
 This seems reasonable, albeit legally somewhat of a murky practice.
-It does however impact on cyberbullying – previously submitting to Google resulted in the search engine result being removed.
+It does, however, impact on cyberbullying – previously submitting to Google resulted in the search engine result being removed.
 Now submitting only to Twitter means the picture is removed but not always the whole tweet or the text.
 So the Google search result still remains.
 So it’s a good result for Google and Twitter, but not for the victim of online harassment.

 Perhaps Google needs to think again.

 Here’s the article we blogged back in July: